Understanding Vulnerability and Risk

 The recruitment process for police officers has changed significantly.
 From 2020, to be confirmed in post as a police constable, officers will require a professional educational qualification from a course of study approved by the College of Policing.
 One recognised pathway into the police service will be the completion of this pre-join degree in Professional Policing.

-This BSc in Professional Policing is a qualification designed and approved by the College of Policing to meet the new requirements and seeks to address the critical questions and issues that the modern police officer will face.
+This BSc in Professional Policing is a qualification designed and verified by the College of Policing to meet the new requirements and seeks to address the critical questions and issues that the modern police officer will face.

 You will study six modules per year in areas such as; investigation management, response policing, policing communities, criminology and criminological research methods.
 Specific subject areas include cyber-crime, counter terrorism, investigation of serious crime, dealing with vulnerability and safe-guarding victims and criminological theories of crime and society.
 The course is underpinned with modules and support on academic skills, research methods and professional development, culminating in an evidenced based project (dissertation) on a contemporary policing issue of your choice.